MAPLE INFANTS' SCHOOL

 Picture

-In addition to Computing sessions, our pupils will often use their computing skills to access learning across other areas of the National Curriculum.
+In addition to Computing sessions, our pupils will often use their computing skills to access learning across other areas of the National Curriculum for meaningful uses such as research.

 http://www.kidsmart.org.uk/